khalid-sadig/todo-app/README.md

 Users should be able to:

-- View the optimal layout for the app depending on their device's screen size
+- View the optimal layout for the app depending on their device's screen size (Done)
-- See hover states for all interactive elements on the page
+- See hover states for all interactive elements on the page (not yet)
-- Add new todos to the list
+- Add new todos to the list (Done)
-- Mark todos as complete
+- Mark todos as complete (not yet)
-- Delete todos from the list
+- Delete todos from the list (Done)
-- Filter by all/active/complete todos
+- Filter by all/active/complete todos (not yet)
-- Clear all completed todos
+- Clear all completed todos (not yet)
-- Toggle light and dark mode
+- Toggle light and dark mode(not yet)
-- **Bonus**: Drag and drop to reorder items on the list
+- **Bonus**: Drag and drop to reorder items on the list (not yet)
 ### Screenshot

 ### Links

 - Live Site URL:

-## My process

 ### Built with